mjspeller/numbers/README.md

 ## Quick Start (No Media Files)

 The app will work even without custom media files - it will use a gradient background and skip sounds if files are missing.

+## Optional: AI Voice (Kokoro TTS)

+To enable AI voice that speaks feedback messages:

+1. Download the Kokoro model: `git clone https://huggingface.co/hexgrad/Kokoro-82M ai_voice`
+2. Rebuild the container: `docker-compose up --build`

+If the `ai_voice/` folder is empty, the app runs normally without voice.
+The voice will speak the scrolling text (e.g., "Well done [name]!" or "Incorrect, the number was 42").